 Halobetasol Propionate Ointment contains 0.05% strength of halobetasol propionate and is available in a 50g tube.
 Treatment beyond two consecutive weeks is not recommended and the total dosage should not exceed 50 g/week.
 Patients should apply a thin layer of Halonate ointment to the affected skin once or twice daily, as directed by a physician, and rub in gently and completely.
 The drug should not be used should not be used on the face, groin or in the axillae.
-Serious side effects include acne, skin infections, Cushing's syndrome and hyperglycemia.
+Halonate may interact with other drugs.
+Tell your doctor all medications and supplements you use.
 There are no adequate and well-controlled studies of Halonate in pregnant women.
 Halonate should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 Because many drugs are excreted in human milk, caution should be exercised when Halonate ointment is administered to a nursing woman.
 Use in children under 12 years old is not recommended.

 Our Halonate Ointment Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.